openpnp/openpnp/Axis-Interlock-Actuator.md

 a) ![Door Sensor](https://user-images.githubusercontent.com/9963310/98463785-429cb080-21be-11eb-8c2a-ef8d93357116.png)
  b) ![Door Lock](https://user-images.githubusercontent.com/9963310/98463814-8394c500-21be-11eb-837f-aa640bf3525c.png)

-The two interlocking actuators work together to a) only allow motion with a closed door confirmed by a sensor and b) lock the door as soon as the axes move away from being parked.
+The two axis interlock actuators work together to a) only allow motion with a closed door confirmed by a sensor and b) lock the door as soon as the axes move away from being parked.